Braxton Miller: 2013 season

 In the 2013 season, Miller continued to contribute for the Buckeyes.
 In the season opener against Buffalo, he had 178 passing yards, two passing touchdowns, and an interception to go along with 17 carries for 77 rushing yards in the 40–20 victory.
 In the following game, a 42–7 victory over San Diego State, he had to leave the game on the Buckeyes' first series due to a knee injury.
 He returned to action three weeks later against the Wisconsin Badgers and had 198 passing yards and four passing touchdowns to go along with 22 carries for 83 rushing yards in the 31–24 victory.
 After a 40–30 victory over Northwestern and a 34–24 victory over Iowa, he had 252 passing yards and three passing touchdowns to go along with 68 rushing yards and two rushing touchdowns in a 63–14 victory over Penn State.

 In the final four games of the regular season, all victories, Miller combined for ten passing touchdowns and six rushing touchdowns.
-The Buckeyes finished with an undefeated record of 12-0.
+The Buckeyes finished with an undefeated record of 12–0.
 However, they lost their final two games; the Big Ten Championship to Michigan State by a score of 34–24 and the 2014 Orange Bowl to Clemson by a score of 40–35.
-Early in the Orange Bowl he injured his throwing shoulder, which would eventually require surgery in the offseason and contribute to him switching from quarterback to wide receiver.
+With just over 11 minutes left in the 4th quarter of the Orange Bowl, he injured his throwing shoulder completing a go-ahead touchdown pass to Carlos Hyde.
+The injury eventually required surgery in the offseason and contributed to him switching from quarterback to wide receiver.
 As a junior, Miller had 2,094 passing yards, 24 passing touchdowns, 1,068 rushing yards, and 12 rushing touchdowns.
 He finished ninth in the 2013 Heisman Trophy voting and was once again named the Big Ten Offensive Player of the Year.